joncardasis/ChromaColorPicker/README.md

 `.TouchDragInside` -> called when the handle has moved by a drag action

+## Additional Info
+Check out the [Wiki](https://github.com/joncardasis/JCColorPicker/wiki/Challenges-and-Solutions) for more.

 ## License
 JCColorPicker is available under the MIT license.
 See the LICENSE file for more info.